developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-developer.md

 * [`FOR PARTITIONS`](/dremio-cloud/sql/commands/optimize-table/) to optimize selected partitions.
 * [`MIN_INPUT_FILES`](/dremio-cloud/sql/commands/optimize-table/) to consider the minimum number of qualified files needed for compaction.
 Delete files count towards determining whether the minimum threshold is reached.

-## Iceberg Catalogs in Dremio[​](#iceberg-catalogs-in-dremio "Direct link to Iceberg Catalogs in Dremio")
+## Iceberg Catalogs in Dremio

 The Apache Iceberg table format uses an Iceberg catalog service to track snapshots and ensure transactional consistency between tools.
 For more information about how Iceberg catalogs and tables work together, see [Iceberg Catalog](https://www.dremio.com/resources/guides/apache-iceberg-an-architectural-look-under-the-covers/#toc_item_Iceberg%20catalog).

 note

 Currently, Dremio does not support the Amazon DynamoDB nor JDBC catalogs.
-For additional information on limitations of Apache Iceberg as implemented in Dremio, see [Limitations](#limitations).
+For additional information on limitations of Apache Iceberg as implemented in Dremio, see Limitations.

 The catalog is the source of truth for the current metadata pointer for a table.
 You can use [Dremio's Open Catalog](/dremio-cloud/developer/data-formats/iceberg/#iceberg-catalogs-in-dremio) as a catalog for all your tables.
 You can also add external Iceberg catalogs as a source in Dremio, which allows you to work with Iceberg tables that are not cataloged in Dremio's Open Catalog.The list of Iceberg catalogs that can be added as a source can be found here: